 Adrenaline in local anaesthetic can be used safely in mid to late pregnancy without altering uterine blood flow.
 There is no evidence that using small doses (<5ml) of lignocaine with adrenaline in the first trimester causes foetal harm, but it’s prudent to delay non-urgent surgical procedures until after this period.

-How to put on sterile gloves
+How to put on surgical gloves

 Liquid nitrogen at a temperature of -196C is sprayed onto the skin’s surface.
 The aim is for rapid freezing, followed by slow thawing.
 More than one round of freeze/thaw may be needed.To be effective the lesion temperature should drop to -55C.
-This cause intracellular and extracellular cell damage and vascular injury.
+This causes intracellular and extracellular cell damage and vascular injury.
 Cryotherapy is painful, and is followed by inflammation, and possibly blister formation, ulceration and scarring.
 Cryotherapy of lesions on the hands may lead to tendon rupture or damage to the ulnar nerve.

 Radiotherapy used to be the most commonly modality of treatment for BCC and many SCC.
 Today it is used much less commonly.
 In general, surgery is more effective.
 Radiotherapy still has a key role as a post-surgical therapy for some high risk non-melanoma skin cancer.